arcoyk/avsd/README.md

 ###THIS GEM IS UNDEREXPERIMENT

 Avsd is AVSD Recommend Algorithm implimatation on Ruby gem.
-AVSD Recommend Algorithm recommends sets of items based on multiple exisiting sets of items.
+AVSD Recommend Algorithm recommends sets of items based on multiple exisiting sets of items with a measure of creativity.

 ## Installation